Apple Cider Vinegar

 One tablespoon of apple cider vinegar contains three calories and 99.02% water.
 It does not have any vitamins or minerals.
 However, high-quality vinegar products may consist of antioxidants and amino acids.
 Most of the time, the quality of vinegar can be evaluated by its color.
 Antioxidants cause the liquid to be darker than more refined products, so if you are looking for vinegar with beneficial compounds, pay attention to its color.

-Apple Cider Vinegar As A Home Remedy
+Apple Cider Vinegar As a Home Remedy

 There are many health benefits associated with the consumption of apple cider vinegar.
 According to various online sources, applying it on the scalp or skin can also bring impressive results.
 However, little scientific data would confirm that any of its remarkable properties are valid.
 Most studies were conducted on animals or small groups of people.